TStar111/EchoSign/models/readme.md

 This folder will store all the different models that we will have trained.
+The models will be stored locally.
+If you want access to some pre-trained models, feel free to reach out to me at rickyg@andrew.cmu.edu.